mcidclan/apov-gu-navigator/README.md

 # apov-gu-navigator
 ```
 See atomic-point-of-view project to generate the space.
-Fro this gu version, space size should be 256.
+For this gu version, the space size should be 256.
 Example:
     ./bin/apov space-size:256 atomic-pov-count:90 \
         ray-step:4 max-ray-depth:128 cam-locked